 i) identifying the main activities (India /Canada centric) to be undertaken by the institution under the proposed plan;

-ii) indicating clearly both the nature and the scope of the program’s expected contribution to the advancement of knowledge on India /Canada at the institution; and
+ii) indicating clearly both the nature and the scope of the programme’s expected contribution to the advancement of knowledge on India /Canada at the institution; and

 iv) Noting topics and sub-topics wherever possible depending on the kind of activity proposed.